maziac/fastestjoystick/Readme.md

 The pinout is used as following (but can be changed to fit your needs):
 ![](Images/TeensyLCSchematics.png)

-Note: All pinouts I found for the axes JST connector were different, so I have chosen the pinout above.
+Note: All pinouts I found for the axes JST connectors were different, so I have chosen the pinout above.
 If you need a different one you just have to change the wiring.

 # SW / Firmware